clouddrove/github-shared-workflows/README.md

       input_1:
       input_2:
 ```
-Above example calls SST workflow from `clouddrove/github-shared-workflows/.github/workflows/sst_workflow.yml@master` and used in the jobs as per our requirement for deployment.
+Above example is just a simple example to call workflow from `clouddrove/github-shared-workflows/.github/workflows/example.yml@master` and used in the jobs as per our requirement.

 ## 🚀 Table Of Content
 1. [SST Workflow](https://github.com/clouddrove/github-shared-workflows/blob/master/docs/sst.md)